-Volunteers working under the disabled care volunteer program in India serve at organizations helping the mentally challenged, multiply disabled and autistic children.
+Volunteers working under the Disabled Care Volunteer Program in India serve at organizations helping the mentally challenged, children with multiple disabilities and autistic children.
 Volunteers can help out in a range of activities at the project.
-The project has three centers, namely Special Education Center, Skill Development Center and Autism Center.
+The project has three centers, namely the Special Education Center, Skill Development Center and Autism Center.
 Volunteers can be placed at any of the three placements while volunteering for the disabled children in India.

-Skill Development Centre – The centre aims to develop vocational skills among the disabled youth to improve their quality of life.
-Besides vocational training the students are given therapeutic interventions (like speech and occupational therapy) and are involved in extracurricular activities like dance, music etc. Some of the vocational training activities include : Baking, Paper Bag and Envelope Making, Clay Modelling, Tailoring, Candle Making, Book Binding, Computer training.
+Skill Development Centre – The center aims to develop vocational skills among the disabled youth to improve their quality of life.
+Besides vocational training, the students are given therapeutic interventions (like speech and occupational therapy) and are involved in extracurricular activities like dance, music, etc. Some of the vocational training activities include Baking, Paper Bag, and Envelope Making, Clay Modelling, Tailoring, Candle Making, Book Binding, Computer training.

 Autism Centre – It is a full-fledged special school dedicated to autistic.
 Intervention is offered to children with severe needs including autistic spectrum disorders and multiple disabilities.
 There is an occupational therapy clinic which provides multi-sensory therapy for different sensations.

 Participants can work from Monday – Friday for 5-6 hrs in a day.

 Volunteers must be 17 years or older at the time of joining the project.
 You need to have an open mind and a flexible attitude for working in a new and different environment.
 The volunteer should bring energy and enthusiasm to make a difference.
 Volunteers with experience in special education would have an added advantage.
 Participants must be fit and healthy at the time of joining the program.
 Participants should have no criminal convictions and should provide a clean criminal background check report.
 A parental consent form shall be required for Under 18 participants joining the program.

 Volunteer Roles & Responsibilities